tezzutezzu/openFrameworks/docs/osx.md

 To use openFrameworks with OS X, you need to have Xcode 4+ installed.

 ##Installing Xcode
-Download Xcode from the App Store the install the command line tools
+Download Xcode from the App Store and install the Command line tools by using the Download tab in the Xcode preferences or typing "xcode-select -install" in your Terminal.
-- Command line tools (xcode-select -install)

 ##Running the examples
+The first thing to do after installing Xcode is to check everything is working and to run some of the provided examples.

+You can run any project in the examples folder by opening its relative .xcodeproj file.

+(screenshot of GraphicsExample)

+Each project contains schemes for building OpenFrameworks and the project itself.
+For compiling the project make sure the example's scheme (in our case GraphicsExample) is selected and hit the Build & Run button (cmd + R).

+(screenshot of GraphicsExample)

 ##Including addons to your project
 1. Right click the "addons" group in your project